CFA franc

 Both CFA francs have a fixed exchange rate (peg) to the euro guaranteed by France: €1 = F.CFA 655.957 exactly.
 To ensure this convertibility guarantee, member countries were required to deposit half of their foreign exchange reserves with the French Treasury, but this requirement was dropped in 2019 (effective in 2021) for the West African CFA franc.
-This requirement remains unchanged for the Central African CFA franc, which wasn't reformed in 2019.
+This requirement remains unchanged for the Central African CFA franc, which was not reformed in 2019.

 These currencies have been criticized for restricting the sovereignty of the African member states, effectively putting their monetary policy in the hands of the European Central Bank.
 Others argue that countries using CFA franc are all equal and that CFA franc "helps stabilize the national currencies of Franc Zone member-countries and greatly facilitates the flow of exports and imports between France and the member-countries".

 On 22 December 2019, it was announced that the West African currency would be reformed and replaced by an independent currency to be called Eco.
 In May 2020, the French National Assembly agreed to end the French engagement in the West African CFA franc, including the foreign reserve deposit requirements, thereby facilitating the transition to the Eco.
-Despite initial plans for a monetary union by late 2020, setbacks including the COVID-19 pandemic, global geopolitical uncertainties, and failure to meet criteria resulted postponements, with the fifth launch target date set for July 2027.
+Despite initial plans for a monetary union by late 2020, setbacks including the COVID-19 pandemic, global geopolitical uncertainties, and failure to meet criteria resulted in continuous postponements, with the fifth launch target date set for July 2027.